AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 Due to the relatively long time required for the Veo Videos Generation API to generate, approximately 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
 Therefore, this API also provides support for asynchronous callbacks.

 The overall process is: when the client initiates a request, an additional `callback_url` field is specified.
-After the client initiates the API request, the API will immediately return a result containing a `task_id` field information, representing the current task ID.
-When the task is completed, the result of the generated video will be sent to the `callback_url` specified by the client in the form of a POST JSON, which also includes the `task_id` field, so that the task result can be associated by ID.
+After the client initiates the API request, the API will immediately return a result containing a `task_id` field, representing the current task ID.
+When the task is completed, the result of the generated video will be sent to the client-specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, allowing the task result to be associated by ID.

 Let’s understand how to operate specifically through an example.

-First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own built HTTP server.
-For demonstration purposes, a public Webhook sample site https://webhook.site/ is used, and opening this site will provide a Webhook URL, as shown in the figure:
+First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own HTTP server.
+For demonstration purposes, a public Webhook sample site https://webhook.site/ is used, and opening this site will provide a Webhook URL, as shown in the image:

 ![](https://cdn.acedata.cloud/tbcnai.png)

 Copy this URL, and it can be used as a Webhook.
 The sample here is `https://webhook.site/aed5cd28-f8aa-4dca-9480-8ec9b42137dc`.

-Next, we can set the `callback_url` field to the above Webhook URL, while filling in the corresponding parameters, as shown in the figure:
+Next, we can set the `callback_url` field to the above Webhook URL, while filling in the corresponding parameters, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/rgivs2.png" width="500" class="m-auto"></p>

-Clicking run, you can find that a result will be obtained immediately, as follows:
+Clicking run, we can find that an immediate result is obtained, as follows:

 ```json
 {